Hong Kong culls chickens, suspends imports after H7 bird flu found

 The city’s authorities had culled 20,000 poultry in January this year when birds imported from the mainland were found to have the H7N9 strain.

-The Xinhua state news agency said six people in the eastern province of Zhejiang had contracted the H7N9 bird flu strain this winter, one of whom had died.

-Shanghai and the southeastern province of Fujian have also reported cases, the news agency added.

-The H7N9 virus passes between birds, but there is not enough evidence to prove that it passes between humans, according to the World Health Organisation.

-Reporting by Venus Wu and Donny Kwok; Additional reporting by Ben Blanchard in BEIJING; Editing by Ryan Woo
+The H7N9 virus passes between birds, but there is not enough evidence to prove that it passes between humans, according to the World Health Organization.
+(Reporting by Venus Wu and Donny Kwok; Editing by Ryan Woo)